 A landlord in Texas has several rights and responsibilities.
 The following are the basic landlord rights in this state:

 The following are the basic landlord responsibilities landlords have under Texas landlord-tenant laws.
-A landlord must:
+Texas landlords must:

 An Overview of the Landlord-Tenant Laws in Texas